View All

 In Excel, I combine pivot tables and charts to create interactive dashboards.
 In Tableau, I integrate different data sources and create dynamic, real-time visuals.

 Conditional formatting in Excel allows you to quickly highlight important trends, outliers, or patterns in a dataset.
-By applying different formatting styles like color scales, icon sets, or data bars, you can visually emphasize specific values that meet certain criteria, such as values above or below a threshold.
+By applying different formatting styles, such as color scales, icon sets, or data bars, you can visually emphasize specific values that meet certain criteria, such as values above or below a threshold.

-This is especially useful when analyzing large datasets where you need to quickly identify trends, such as high sales performance or areas needing attention.
-It makes the data more visually intuitive, improving decision-making without needing to sift through rows of numbers manually.
+This is especially useful when analyzing large datasets, where you need to quickly identify trends, such as high sales performance or areas that require attention.
+It makes the data more visually intuitive, improving decision-making without the need to sift through rows of numbers manually.

 This question assesses your ability to choose appropriate data visualizations based on the type of data and the audience, ensuring effective communication of insights.